AmirEhsan95/AmirEhsan95.github.io/index.md

 <div style="float: right; margin-left: 60px;">
   <img src="figures/photo1.jpg" style="border-radius: 70%;" width="250">
 </div>
-I am a last-year Ph.D. student at the University of Basel.
-I was a researcher at University College London (UCL) for 9 months in 2023.
-I work with [Prof. Ivan Dokmanić](https://sada.dmi.unibas.ch/en/people/head-of-sada/ivan-dokmanic) and [Prof. Jason McEwen](http://www.jasonmcewen.org/).
-My research lies at the intersection of deep learning and computational imaging.
-I am interested in building physics-informed neural networks for solving scientific inverse problems.
+I am a postdoctoral fellow in Computational X-ray Imaging group at EPFL and Paul Scherrer Institute (PSI).
+My research lies at the intersection of machine learning and computational imaging, with a particularfocus on developing physics-informed neural networks for imaging inverse problems.
+Currently, I am collaborate with the Swiss Data Science Center (SDSC) on the CHIP project, "MaCHIne-Learning-assisted Ptychographic nanotomography".

+I obtained my PhD with [Prof. Ivan Dokmanić](https://sada.dmi.unibas.ch/en/people/head-of-sada/ivan-dokmanic) in Computer Science from University of Basel in Switzerland.
+During my PhD, I was awarded a prestigious grant to spend nine months as a visiting researcher at University College London (UCL), where I was working with [Prof. Jason McEwen](http://www.jasonmcewen.org/) on cosmological imaging problems.